Fitting a Cable from 1 to 10 GHz (Part 1)

 _ = default_results.plot_s_db(m=1, n=0, ax=ax2)

-…not horrible, but we can definitely do better by providing the optimizer with a better starting point.
+…it failed to converge, though the results are still not horrible.
+However, we can definitely do better by providing the optimizer with a better starting point!

 4. Specifying parameters